Lotzi Bölöni is a Professor of

 Computer Science at the University of Central

-Florida (with a secondary joint appointment in the Dept. of Electrical and Computer Engineering).
+Florida.
+He has secondary joint appointments in the Dept. of Electrical and Computer Engineering, at the UCF Center for Research in Computer

 He received a PhD and MSc degree from the Computer